ben393/entom3030-project1/data-wrangling.md

         and N2O emissions. *Manure applied on soils* is what farmers are actively applying as fertilizer, whereas *left on soils* is the manure deposited by grazing livestock.
-I only include *applied to soils* because you don’t have synthetic-pooping livestock.
+I only include *applied to soils* because you don't have synthetic-pooping livestock.

     -   Filter down to N2O emissions from synthetic and total manure.